gymnatics/ai-gitops-automation/README.md

 * `fix-dynamic-config-issues.sh` - Fix dynamic configuration issues
 * `fix-and-test-cluster.sh` - Combined fix and test script
 * `test-fix.sh` - Test fixes after applying

+### Cleanup Scripts
+* `pre-cleanup-check.sh` - Show what would be removed before cleanup
+* `cleanup-cluster.sh` - Remove all GitOps-managed resources and return cluster to bare state

+> [!WARNING]
+> The cleanup script will remove ALL installed operators, applications, and configurations.
+Use with caution!